Am I Underinsured? How to Tell If You Have Enough Car Insurance

 • No gap insurance on a financed vehicle: If your car is totaled and the payout is less than your loan balance, you owe the difference.
 Gap insurance covers this shortfall.

-• Missing UM/UIM coverage: With roughly 1-in-7 drivers nationally uninsured, this is one of the most critical — and most overlooked — protections.
-Learn why uninsured/underinsured motorist coverage is essential.
+• Missing UM/UIM coverage: With 15.4% of drivers nationally carrying zero insurance — and a third being uninsured or underinsured overall — this is one of the most critical and most overlooked protections available.
+Review the complete guide to uninsured motorist coverage and why it's non-negotiable.

 • Rideshare or delivery use exclusions: Standard personal policies won't cover accidents while driving for Uber, Lyft, or DoorDash.
 You need a rideshare endorsement or commercial policy.